Home Christmas Events Best Vancouver Christmas Activities

 Running from the end of November until the first few days of January, the Peak of Christmas features Christmas lights, ice skating, snowshoeing, skiing and snowboarding opportunities.
 It also features one of the best views of Vancouver at night.

-In 2023 the Peak of Christmas started on Friday, November 24th, and it finishes on Christmas Day (which is more than a week earlier than last year).
+Last year’s Peak of Christmas started on Friday, November 22nd, and it finished on Christmas Day.

 See our article about the Peak of Christmas at Grouse Mountain for more details.